openframeworks/ofSite/tutorials/howto_graphics/how_to_screenshot.markdown

+---
-#How to Take a screenshot
+.. title: How to Take a screenshot

---
+.. summary: How to take a screenshot of your work
+.. type: howto
+---

 Creating a screenshot of your work is very simple.
 You simply initialize an ofImage, draw something, and then use ```img.grabScreen();``` to capture what you drew.